Contact details:

 This guide explains what D&O insurance covers, who needs it, how Side A, Side B, and Side C coverage work, how it differs from employment practices liability insurance, and what factors influence cost for Florida businesses.

-What Is Directors and Officers Insurance?
+What Is Directors and Officers (D&O) Insurance?

 Directors and officers insurance, often called D&O insurance, is management liability coverage that helps protect individual directors, officers, and in many cases the organization itself from claims related to leadership decisions.
 It can help pay for defense costs, settlements, and covered judgments when an insured person is accused of wrongful acts in their management role.